lilitha-mdlalana/lilitha-mdlalana/README.md

 - My uncles startup as their Junior Mobile Developer

 #### More about me:
-- 😣 Currently studying Flutter.
+- 😣 Currently learning Flutter and Firebase.
 - 🪐 In love with the Dart programming languages.
 - 🎧 I like to listen to music.